newsraft/newsraft/README.md

 # Configuration

-Check out man page (or see [doc/feedeater.scd](https://codeberg.org/grisha/feedeater/src/branch/main/doc/feedeater.scd)).
+Check out man page (or you can try to read it in scdoc format at [doc/feedeater.scd](https://codeberg.org/grisha/feedeater/src/branch/main/doc/feedeater.scd)).

 # Contributing